• Features

 If you recall, the top interactions evaluated by Instagram for feed placement are how likely a user is to spend a few seconds on a post, comment on it, like it, save it, and tap on the profile photo.
 Consider reviewing your current practices to see how you might be able to increase these interactions and improve your overall engagement rate.

-For instance, to encourage people to spend more time on a post, add an eye-catching visual, a compelling caption, and an interesting carousel or video.
+For instance, to encourage people to spend more time on a post, add an eye-catching visual, a compelling caption that users will want to read, and an interesting carousel or video.
 If your aim is to get more comments on a post, asking questions in the post can generate excellent results.

 Want more likes?
 Ensure that your posts are helpful to your followers and/or offer another type of benefit, such as visual appeal, uniqueness, or humor.
 For a higher number of saves, it’s essential that your posts contain useful information that people will want to reference later, e.g., tips, how-tos, and tutorials.